felipealfonsog/felipealfonsog/backups/backup-manual-latest_ring1main_slot-main.md

   🧬 Python · Shell  •  ⭐ 4

 ### 🕒 Recently Active Projects
+- [ConnWifiMaster](https://github.com/felipealfonsog/ConnWifiMaster): ConnWifiMaster is a GUI & CLI application for managing WiFi connections on Arch Linux using ConnMan.
+It allows users to view saved networks, configure auto-connect settings, and manage network connections.
+  🧬 Shell · Python · C  •  ⭐ 3
+- [WordCraft360](https://github.com/openvelora/WordCraft360): WordCraft360, the ultimate Writing Toolkit designed to elevate your writing experience to new heights.
+Inspired by the minimalist elegance of 750words.com.
+  🧬 Hack · PHP · JavaScript  •  ⭐ 4
 - [Theatherflix](https://github.com/openvelora/Theatherflix): Theatherflix Extension is a browser extension that provides personalized movie and series recommendations to users.
 Using The Movie Database (TMDb) API, the extension fetches popular movie data and displays customized suggestions based on user preferences.
   🧬 JavaScript · CSS · Shell  •  ⭐ 54
 - [PerlMemoPad](https://github.com/openvelora/PerlMemoPad): PerlMemoPad is a project focused on developing a mini-weblog using Perl and MySQL.
 With PerlMemoPad, users can easily publish and manage their notes and other content.